Suvadipmandal/userpanelnew/README.md

-# 🚌 Bus Tracker - User Panel Android App
+# 🚌 NextStop - User Panel Android App

 A modern Android application built with Jetpack Compose and Material 3 design for bus passengers to track live buses, view ETAs, and manage their journey.